 The first mistake is simply eating too many calories.

-While eating slightly more calories that you burn every day is conducive to muscle growth (more on this soon), eating a lot more isn’t more so.
+While eating slightly more calories than you burn every day is conducive to muscle growth (more on this soon), eating a lot more isn’t more so.

 That is, you’ll gain just as much muscle eating ~110% of your total daily energy expenditure as you would eating 120 or 130%.

-The only thing that will change, really, how much fat you’ll gain.
+The only thing that will change, really, is how much fat you’ll gain.

 If you stick to 110%, you’ll slowly gain small amounts of fat over the course of several months.